Together We Make Learning to Read A Memorable, Unmissable Adventure

 ’Reading and writing floats on a sea of talk” ( James Britton, 1983 )

 We are members of Leicestershire's Creative Learning Services.
-This enables us to borrow up to 250 books, gives us 4 book talks a year, introducing pupils to new authors and unusual books and provides project collections each term.
+This enables us to borrow up to 250 books, gives us 4 book talks a year, introducing pupils to new authors and unusual books providing project collections each term.

 Early Years Foundation Stage and Key Stage One